ianizaguirre/genius-plaza-exam/README.md

 </details>

 * App.js, Task.jsx, and AddTaskForm.jsx contain State.
   * App.jsx state contains critical data being used to drive multiple components.
-  * AddTaskForm.jsx contains non-critical UI state and creates the structure of a Task, which is then added to the `toDoList: []` array in App.js.
+  * AddTaskForm.jsx contains non-critical UI state and creates the structure of a Task, which is then added to the App.js state object inside of its `toDoList: []` array.
   * Task.jsx contains non-critical UI state.

 * Page.jsx uses the `{children}` prop.
-  * `Page.jsx` is meant to be the general layout of a page.
+  * Page.jsx is meant to be the general layout of a page.
 If I were to make an additional page in my application, this would provide the flexibility and help needed for code reuse.

 &nbsp;